S&P raises Jamaica's rating to B-minus on more stable economy

-NEW YORK Rating agency Standard & Poor's on Tuesday raised Jamaica's foreign currency sovereign credit rating to B-minus from CCC-plus, citing a more even-keeled economy.
+NEW YORK, Sept 24 Rating agency Standard & Poor's on Tuesday raised Jamaica's foreign currency sovereign credit rating to B-minus from CCC-plus, citing a more even-keeled economy.

 The outlook is currently stable.